 The course is designed for intermediate to advanced music producers, sound designers, and audio-for-visuals producers, and is especially aimed at online students majoring in Electronic Production and Sound Design.
-Beginning with an overview of digital audio concepts and audio editing in Logic Pro X, the course continues into an exploration of sound design techniques, including time stretching, Flex Time editing, distortion and filter techniques, as well as FFT-based processing.
+Beginning with an overview of digital audio concepts and audio editing in Logic Pro, the course continues into an exploration of sound design techniques, including time stretching, Flex Time editing, distortion and filter techniques, as well as FFT-based processing.
 You’ll also learn sound design techniques with convolution, pitch processing techniques, how to create sample-based instruments for sound design, and how to use mixing techniques such as automation for creative sound design applications.
 After composing glitch/beat pieces and soundscapes, the course will culminate in a final video sound design project.

 In addition to the hands-on component of the projects, the class will also delve into some of the underlying concepts in signal processing.
 By more fully understanding how these tools work, you’ll be able to get the most out of them in your own sound design projects, and learn to recognize these tools and concepts when implemented in other DAWs and plug-ins.

-By the end of the course, you will be able to:
+By the end of this course, you will be able to:

 - Compose a glitch/beats piece and a soundscape piece